 LED bulbs are much cheaper to run than conventional bulbs as they are hugely efficient in comparison.
 There is a large difference in wattage, e.g. a 20W LED is equivalent to a 75W incandescent bulb, and LED bulbs will stay relatively cool, and therefore safe, with 90% of energy being converted to light and only 10% converted to heat energy.
 High-quality LEDs even contain heat sinks that actively take excess heat away from the bulb itself.
 Typically, an LED bulb uses 90% less electricity than conventional bulbs and so it will be that much cheaper to run.

 Yes, LEDs are more expensive to buy than a conventional bulb, but they last up to 5 times longer and consume much less energy, so they are well worth the investment.

 Being smart with your household appliances, by switching to more energy-efficient models or unplugging them when they are not being used, can help you to cut down on your energy consumption and therefore your energy bills.

 If you want even better energy bills, never with any nasty surprises, you should consider Inspire for your energy needs.
 Inspire will provide your home with clean, renewable energy at one flat price every month.
 By switching to clean energy with Inspire, you can help to make a lasting impact on the way energy is consumed and join the fight against climate change.
 Our unlimited energy membership is good for the planet and your wallet.
-Click here to find out more and sign up in as little as 2 minutes!
+Click here to find out more and sign up in only a few minutes!